Accenture/mercury-nodejs/EXAMPLES.md

 When you use the Mercury node.js toolkit, you can also write standalone application.
 In fact, you can combine your favorite application server such as Express.

 Mercury has a built-in service mesh feature.
 This gives a lot of flexibility in designing the overall system architecture for your distributed applications.
-You can use Mercury language-connector as a sidecar helper application.
-It is up to you whether you want to use the Mercury built-in event stream connectors for strong platform abstraction or not.
-You can also pick your own service mesh and run each application container in a self-contained manner.
+You can use the Mercury built-in event stream connectors for strong platform abstraction.
+Alternatively, you can also pick your own service mesh and run each application container in a self-contained manner.